DaBoiJason/DayZServerTool/README.md

 # DayZ Server Tool

 The **DayZ Server Tool** is a Windows application designed to facilitate the configuration and management of DayZ server instances.
 With an intuitive user interface, users can easily set various server parameters, manage mods, and save their configurations in JSON format.
-The tool also provides logging functionality to help with server diagnostics and monitoring.
+The tool also provides logging functionality to help with server diagnostics and monitoring and full RCON access.

 ## Features